nikhilgurnani/kudosbot/README.md

 # Kudosbot
 > A slack app that sends kudos to your team mates.

-**NOTE: As of 10th July 2020, Kudosbot is a private slack application.
-It will be soon available on Slack App Directory :)**

 Do you want to praise someone but without having an unnecessary conversation around it?
 Well, Kudosbot can help you.
 Kudosbot is a slack application that sends a kudos to your teammates as a token for appreciation for a job well done.
 Simple.

 ## Installation